-The policy of the University of Houston Victoria is to ensure equal opportunity in all its educational programs and activities, and all terms and conditions of employment without regard to age, race, color, disability, religion, national origin, veteran’s status, genetic information, or sex (including pregnancy), except where such a distinction is required by law.
-Additionally, UHV prohibits discrimination in all aspects of employment and educational programs on the basis of sexual orientation, gender identity, or gender expression.
+The policy of the University of Houston Victoria is to ensure equal opportunity in all its educational programs and activities, and all terms and conditions of employment without regard to age, race, color, disability, religion, national origin, veteran’s status, genetic information, or sex (including pregnancy), sexual orientation, gender identity or status, or gender expression except where such a distinction is required by law.
 For the University’s Official Non-Discrimination Statement, see UHV Policy C-5, Equal Opportunity and Non-Discrimination Statement.
-(References)

 This policy applies to all regular staff employees, including those serving in externally-funded positions and/or working at remote locations.

 This policy does not apply to employees serving in the following positions: